ST. MArk's

 • Our primary vehicle for Children’s formation is Godly Play—a gentle, contemplative, Montessori-based program that immerses children in the Bible and church liturgy through storytelling, wonder, and play.

 Godly Play is open to all children ages 4–12.
-We meet together on Sundays from 9:15-10:15 a.m. in our basement classroom.
+We meet together on Sundays from 9:15-10:15 a.m. in our basement classroom starting on September 15.

 MONDAY